 The Stewart Spider (or more precisely, Stewart Black Spider, because he also created a Red and a Dun Spider) is one of those flies that just seems to work everywhere.
-It's a fairly small, nondescript, very buggy looking - thing.
+It's a fairly small, nondescript, very buggy looking ... thing.
 Fished wet, it imitates nothing in particular but represents everything from a midge to a small black caddis to a black gnat or even a small mayfly nymph.
 It is a soft hackle fly made with a starling feather, and the soft hackle will pulse enticingly with any twitch of your line.
 Sounds like an ideal tenkara fly.
-Stewart's description of it reminds me of Dr. Ishigaki's description of his one and only fly.

-WC Stewart, who brought the fly to the attention of the world when he praised it glowingly in his 1857 book The Practical Angler or The Art of Trout Fishing More Particularly Applied to Clear Water, wrote "The Black Spider.--This is made of the small feather of the starling, dressed with brown silk, and is, upon the whole, the most killing imitation we know.
+WC Stewart, who brought the fly to the attention of the world when he praised it in his 1857 book The Practical Angler or The Art of Trout Fishing More Particularly Applied to Clear Water, wrote "The Black Spider.--This is made of the small feather of the starling, dressed with brown silk, and is, upon the whole, the most killing imitation we know.
 We were first shown it by James Baillie, and have never been without one on our line ever since."
 One could do worse than to follow his example.

-Although Stewart also fished with winged flies, he thought the spiders were the most effective flies, and wrote "The only objection to spiders is, that the feathers are so soft that the trout's teeth break them off, and after catching a dozen or two of trout, little is left of them but the bare dressing, rendering it necessary for the angler to change them; and if the trout are taking readily, this has to be repeated two or three times a day."
+Although Stewart also fished with winged flies, he thought the spiders were the most effective, and wrote "The only objection to spiders is, that the feathers are so soft that the trout's teeth break them off, and after catching a dozen or two of trout, little is left of them but the bare dressing, rendering it necessary for the angler to change them; and if the trout are taking readily, this has to be repeated two or three times a day."

 1. Although Stewart specifically wrote that it was "highly objectionable" for anglers to shorten the shanks of their hooks considerably because it "renders the chances of hooking a trout exceedingly small."
 I have not found that to be the case, and one of the most accomplished spider fishermen I know regularly uses short shank hooks.
 My choice of the Daiichi 1640 hook is on his recommendation.